Low-lying baryon masses using twisted mass fermions ensembles at the physical pion mass: Acknowledgments

 \section{Acknowledgments}

 C.A. acknowledges support by the project 3D-nucleon, id number EXCELLENCE/0421/0043, co-financed by the European Regional Development Fund and the Republic of Cyprus through the Research and Innovation Foundation.
 G.C. was funded by the projects NextQCD, id EXCELLENCE/0918/0129, and NiceQuarks id EXCELLENCE/0421/0195, co-financed by the European Regional Development Fund and the Republic of Cyprus through the Research and Innovation Foundation.
 S.B. is funded by the project QC4LGT, id number EXCELLENCE/0421/0019, co-financed by the European Regional Development Fund and the Republic of Cyprus through the Research and Innovation Foundation.
 S.B. also acknowledges funding by the EuroCC project (grant agreement No. 951740).
 This project used computer time under the project \texttt{pr74yo} on the JUWELS Booster system at the J\"{u}lich Supercomputing Centre and on the Cyclone supercomputer at The Cyprus Institute.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS-Booster at J\"{u}lich Supercomputing Centre (JSC).
+The authors also acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing HPC resources that have contributed to the research results.